paulherman/ppc/README.md

 # Pico Pascal Compiler
 - based on the Keiko virtual machine for IR
 - implements an ARM backend
+- based on the PPC written by [Mike Spivey](http://spivey.oriel.ox.ac.uk/corner/Compilers "Compilers Course on Spivey's Corner") for the compilers course at University of Oxford

 #### Example programs